Metrics and Ratios Explained

 Important note: Extreme P/E ratio values (negative values or values greater than 500) are not represented in the historical graph, as these values are not meaningful for stock analysis.
 Negative P/E ratios occur when a company has negative earnings, while extremely high P/E ratios (above 500) typically indicate data anomalies or companies with minimal earnings relative to their stock price.

 How to use it: The P/E ratio helps assess whether a stock is overvalued or undervalued relative to its earnings.
 Lower P/E ratios may indicate a stock is undervalued, while higher ratios may suggest overvaluation.
-However, P/E ratios should be compared within the same industry, as different sectors have different typical P/E ranges.
+However, P/E ratios should be compared within the same sector (or very similar businesses), because typical P/E ranges differ widely by sector.
 Growth companies often have higher P/E ratios due to expected future earnings growth.

 Latest Snapshot Metrics